Quadratically Shallow Quantum Circuits for Hamiltonian Functions: Review of GQSP

 \section{Review of GQSP}

 In GQSP, controlled operations of unitary operators \(U \coloneqq \mathrm{e}^{\mathrm{i}\ham}\) and \(U^{\dagger} \coloneqq \mathrm{e}^{-\mathrm{i}\ham}\) are the signal operators so that a block-encoding of \(\ham\) is not used \cite{de2022fourier,motlagh2024generalized,haah2019product,berntson2025complementary}.
-In this work, we are focusing on the Laurent polynomials with real coefficients.
-Therefore, we adopt the Laurent formulation of QSP in Ref.~\cite{berntson2025complementary}, which originates from Ref.~\cite{haah2019product}, which is derivable from GQSP in Ref.~\cite{motlagh2024generalized}.
+In this work, we we focus on the Laurent polynomials with real coefficients and adopt the Laurent formulation of QSP in Ref.~\cite{berntson2025complementary}.
 Note that the Laurent polynomial approximations to sine functions may yield polynomials with purely imaginary coefficients (Appendix~\ref{appendix:sine_ver}).
 As a global factor of \(\mathrm{i}\) can be factored out, we treat them as real-valued functions for circuit implementation.

 Let \(L(z)\) be a Laurent polynomial of degree \(d \geq 1\) with real coefficients \(p_k \in \mathbb{R}\), defined on the unit circle \(\mathbb{T}\):

 The signal operator used in GQSP is given by:

 To implement a Laurent polynomial, specific SU(2) rotations are applied to an ancilla qubit \cite{berntson2025complementary}: